-- San Francisco is no longer a buyer and needs to be more competitive. - Business value proposition has changed - Business taxes are far higher than comparable and nearby cities - Based on 2/23 Bay Area Council Report, annual tax burden is \$1.1M for a professional services company (75 employees, \$30-50 per SF of office space); tax burden for financial services and IT companies even higher - Taxes in neighboring cities are a fraction - Examples: Stripe, Block - Reduce and restructure taxes in the short term to preserve business and tax base in the long term and incentivize in-person work - Reduce (meaningfully) gross receipts tax, CEO tax, commercial rents tax, and transfer tax to retain and attract businesses - Restructure gross receipts tax.
-It currently incentivizes work-from-home.
+- San Francisco is no longer a buyer.
+We are a seller. - Business value proposition has changed - Business taxes are far higher than comparable and nearby cities - Based on 2/23 Bay Area Council Report, annual tax burden is \$1.1M for a professional services company (75 employees, \$30-50 per SF of office space); tax burden for financial services and IT companies even higher - Taxes in neighboring cities are a fraction - Examples: Stripe, Block - Reduce and restructure taxes in the short term to preserve business and tax base in the long term and incentivize in-person work - Reduce (meaningfully) gross receipts tax, CEO tax, commercial rents tax, and transfer tax to retain and attract businesses - Restructure gross receipts tax, currently incentivizes work-from-home